dennyb87/my-oci-utils/deploy/django.md

 }
 ```

-Note that the part `# managed by Certbot` can be copied from the default configuration which can now be unlinked.
+Note that the part `# managed by Certbot` can be copied from the default configuration which can now be unlinked from the enabled sites.

 ```
 sudo unlink /etc/nginx/sites-enabled/default